Updated on November 4, 2022 | 3 minute read

 Bidnamic’s machine-learning technology can filter out irrelevant keywords, creating thousands of negative keywords for every single SKU in your inventory.
 And if a vague search term starts converting better, our platform will instantly adjust its bid price to target your ready-to-buy customers.

-To learn more about how Bidnamic can optimise your Google Shopping campaigns, book a call with one of our Google Shopping specialists today.
+To learn more about how Bidnamic can optimise your Google Shopping campaigns, book a demo with one of our Google Shopping specialists today.

 Olivia is a Google Shopping specialist within the marketing team.
 She creates content to simplify the Google Shopping experience, and help our clients discover if Google Shopping is the right channel for them.